-With the GDPR implementation deadline fast approaching, it is essential that your business has a comprehensive understanding of the resulting changes to data protection laws.
+With the security of personal data having a significant impact on organisational security, it is essential that your business has a comprehensive understanding of data protection laws.

-This includes an expanded definition of ‘personal data’, with additional requirements on how it is processed and protected, and more stringent sanctions for organisations that suffer a data breach.
+The General Data Protection Regulation (GDPR) highlights the importance of personal data and how it is processed and protected, with stringent sanctions for companies that suffer a data breach.

 What is ‘personal data’?

-The GDPR defines personal data as ‘any information relating to an identified or identifiable natural person’.
+The GDPR and the UK GDPR define personal data as ‘any information relating to an identified or identifiable natural person’.
 This covers any information that could lead to the direct or indirect identification of a living individual.

-This definition includes many common forms of information including names, postal and email addresses plus telephone, driving license, bank account, credit card, passport and social security numbers.
+The importance of personal data is based on the fact that it covers so many types of sensitive information.
+The definition in the GDPR includes many common forms of data, including names, postal and email addresses plus telephone numbers, driving licence, bank account, credit card, passport and social security numbers.
 It also encompasses, under certain circumstances, identifiers such as biometric data, web cookies, mobile device IDs and other factors specific to ‘physical, physiological, genetic, mental, economic, cultural or social identity’.

-Pseudonymisation of data is the separation of data from direct identifiers so that linkage to an identity is not possible without additional information held elsewhere.
+Another key factor in the importance of personal data is pseudonymisation.
+This is the separation of data from direct identifiers so that linkage to an identity is not possible without additional information held elsewhere.
 Pseudonymisation is encouraged by the GDPR, but not excluded from its scope.
-Indeed, organisations should be careful to ensure the process is sufficiently complex, as there are recent examples of personal data being retrieved from supposedly anonymised information, and in such cases any organisation that processes this data will be liable.
+Organisations should be careful to ensure that their process is sufficiently sophisticated, as there are cases of personal data being retrieved from supposedly anonymised information, and in these instances, any organisation that processes this data will be liable.
+The potential impact of failing to meet the requirements of the GDPR highlight exactly why the effective and secure management of personal data is so important.

 Processing, consent and the right to be forgotten